System Design Space

 AI Engineering

-Practices of creating production systems on top of foundation models.
+Practices for building production systems around foundation models.

 Open chapter